 Optimizing your PDF can decrease the size of your file without eliminating content, which may help ensure your upload converts successfully.
 Users of Adobe Acrobat Pro should check out Adobe's online instructions for reducing PDF file size using the Acrobat PDF Optimizer.
 There are also a number of third-party optimization tools available from a variety of software providers.

 You may also encounter issues when uploading PDFs to Scribd that use layers and transparency.
 If parts of your uploaded document look right but certain elements seem to be missing, you might be experiencing a transparency-related problem.
 If you use Adobe Acrobat Pro, you can try Acrobat's “Flattener Preview” function to flatten the layers, which will simplify your file while taking transparent areas into account.
 Then, try uploading the flattened version of the PDF to Scribd.
-Be sure to note — once you save your file there's no way to "unflatten" it, so you might want to save it under a different filename.
+Be sure to note — once you save your file there's no way to "unflatten" it, so we recommend saving it under a different filename.

 Corrupt or Malformed Documents